KyloReneo/go-blog/README.md

 # go-blog

-A simple blog made with Gin, Gorm and MySQ
+A simple blog made with Gin, Gorm and MySQL

 # Directories description: